 In six words: to prepare him for the world.
 It has nothing to do with the fact that I’m a visual person or the fact that design is in my bones.
 I found my style at 6 years old.
 I recalled our Sunday car rides where my parents went to see upscale houses across the province.
 My parents were looking at traditional houses while I was admiring the few modern architecture houses that we encountered.
 They knew about my preference.

 Yes, I teach my son about good taste.
 I want him to recognize an aesthetically pleasing object when he sees one.
 But it goes deeper than that.
 I expose Zack to design for giving him the tools to be successful and happy.
 For me, preparing him for the world requires a design mindset.
 Design affects all parts of our live.
 But most importantly, design thinking enables us to explore and ultimately find new solutions to challenges.

 A kid is never too young to learn about design.
 My philosophy is the sooner, the better.
 I surrounded my son with great design from the toys he has to the baby gears we bought for him.
-He bring him to museums.
-He is a fan of movies by Hayao Miyazaki; Ponyo and My Neighbor Totoro are his favorite ones.
+We bring him to museums.
+We exposed him to the movies by Hayao Miyazaki as a baby.
+Ponyo and My Neighbor Totoro are his favorite ones.
 We fuel its imagination by reading books.
 It seems to pay off when I look at his Mega Bloks or Duplo creations.
 Both my husband and I are amazed by the complexity of some of his creations.

 A Modern Architecture Children’s Book

 My latest move was to buy him a wonderful book that teach kids about modern architecture.
 Toutes les maisons sont dans la nature is a children’s book that explains in very simple terms the design thinking behind 10 modern architecture masterpieces houses from 1924 to 2002.
 Didier Corneille’s texts are so well-written that it is also absolutely a treat to read for an adult.
 The drawings are appealing for kids.